-The Social Worker will work as a part of a team protection team dedicated to the field-based projects that seek to prevent, monitor and respond to issues that affect the safety, dignity and participation of displacement-affected women, men, girls and boys in Yemen.
-The Social Worker will be responsible for working directly with displacement affected communities to safely and respectfully document protection concerns, build relationships and capacity among local authorities and undertake referrals as needed.
-Working closely with the Protection Assistants, Officers and all NRC field teams, the Social Worker will help ensure that NRC has good evidence of protection issues and is able to respond to these appropriately.
+The Social Worker will work as a part of the protection team dedicated to the field-based projects that seek to prevent, monitor and respond to issues that affect the safety, dignity and participation of displacement-affected women, men, girls and boys in Yemen.
+The Social Worker will be responsible for working directly with displacement affected communities to safely and respectfully document protection concerns, build relationships and capacity among local authorities, oversee and undertake referrals including establishing community-based referral pathways.
+Working closely with the Protection Assistants, Officers and all NRC field teams, the Social Worker will help ensure that NRC has good evidence of protection issues and is able to respond and improve overall response to these appropriately.

 - Ensure adherence with NRC policies, tools, handbooks and guidelines.

 - Implement delegated duties according to plan of action.

 - Work with diverse groups of people, and explore and asses new and better ways to assist.

 - Promote and share ideas that will help NRC respond appropriately.

 - Facilitate interviews, household visits and group discussions on protection and related issues in a manner that is respectful and adheres to protection principles.